Turfjs/turf/packages/turf-idw/README.md

-# turf-idw
+# @turf/turf-idw

-Today a plain IDW alg. implemented in JS.
-Tomorrow a Turf.js package?
-Maybe?
+# Inverse Distance Weighting (I.D.W.)

 ### `IDW(controlPoints, valueField, b, cellWidth, units)`

-Takes a set of known sampled points, a property containing data value, an exponent parameter, a cell depth, a unit of measurement and returns a set of square polygons in a grid with an IDW value for each cell.
+Takes a set of known sampled points, a property containing data value, an exponent parameter, a cell depth, a unit of measurement and returns a set of square polygons in a grid with an interpolated value for each gridcell.

 Based on the [Inverse Distance Weighting](https://en.wikipedia.org/wiki/Inverse_distance_weighting) interpolation algorithm as covered in the following (among other) resources: [1], [2].